adrianRfeeger/ezShareCPAP/README.md

 ## Overview

 ezShareCPAP is a cross-platform application designed to download files from an [ez Share SD card/adapter](https://www.youtube.com/watch?v=ANz8pNDHAPo) when used in CPAP devices (such as the ResMed AirSense 10 Elite) to a local directory.
 These files can then be imported into applications such as [OSCAR](https://www.sleepfiles.com/OSCAR/) for data analysis and visualisation.
+On macOS, ezShareCPAP can attempt to automate OSCAR's import flow; on Windows and Linux, it launches OSCAR so you can import the downloaded data manually.

 ### Supported Platforms
 - **macOS** (Intel and Apple Silicon)
 - **Windows** (10 and later)
 - **Linux** (Ubuntu, Debian, Fedora, and other distributions)

+PyInstaller builds are native to the operating system used to build them.
+Build Windows releases on Windows, Linux releases on Linux, and macOS releases on macOS.

 ## OSCAR Compatibility

-This application is compatible with:
+This application downloads CPAP files in a structure that can be imported into:
 - **OSCAR 1.x** (legacy versions 1.7.0 and earlier)
 - **OSCAR 2.0.0+** (current release with SQL database backend)

-### Version-Specific Details

-#### OSCAR 2.0.0+ (Recommended)
-- **Status:** Fully supported ✅
-- **Features:** SQL database backend, improved data analysis, CSV export
-- **Import Method:** File → Import → CPAP Card (new menu structure)
-- **Auto-Detection:** ezShareCPAP automatically detects and uses the OSCAR 2.0.0+ import method
-- **Release Date:** June 5, 2026

-#### OSCAR 1.x (Legacy)
-- **Status:** Fully supported for backward compatibility ✅
-- **Versions:** 1.7.0 and earlier
-- **Import Method:** File → Import CPAP Card Data (legacy menu structure)
-- **Auto-Detection:** Automatic fallback if OSCAR 2.0.0+ method fails
+### Open OSCAR Behavior

+- **macOS:** Attempts to activate OSCAR and trigger the CPAP card import flow with AppleScript/System Events.
+It tries the OSCAR 2.x menu flow first and falls back to the OSCAR 1.x menu item.
+- **Windows:** Launches OSCAR if it is installed, then prompts you to import manually from OSCAR.
+- **Linux:** Launches OSCAR from `PATH`, then prompts you to import manually from OSCAR.

-### Auto-Detection
+### Version Detection
-The app automatically detects your installed OSCAR version and uses the appropriate import method.
-You can view the detected version in the **Help → About** dialog within the application.
+The app attempts to detect your installed OSCAR version and displays it in the **Help > About** dialog.
+Version detection is informational on Windows and Linux because import automation is macOS-only.

 ### Troubleshooting OSCAR Integration
-- If import fails, ensure OSCAR is running and in focus
+- On macOS, if automatic import fails, ensure OSCAR is running and in focus.
-- Grant accessibility permissions to ezShareCPAP (see Permissions section)
+- On macOS, grant Accessibility and Automation permissions to ezShareCPAP (see Permissions section).
 - Check that OSCAR is installed in the default location:
   - **macOS:** `/Applications/OSCAR.app`
   - **Windows:** `C:\Program Files\OSCAR\OSCAR.exe`